mets/METS-board/web documents/metsoverview.md

 exact portion of each linked file.
-For example, the first division (the interviewer introduction) is linked to a portion of the XML transcription file (FILE001) which is found between the two tags in the transcription file with ID attribute values of "INTVWBG" and "INTVWND."
+For example, the first division (the interviewer introduction) is linked to a portion of the XML transcription file (FILE001) which is found between the two tags in the transcription file with `ID` attribute values of "INTVWBG" and "INTVWND."
-It is also linked to the two different audio files; in these cases, rather than specifying ID attribute values within the linked files, the begin and end points of the linked material within the files is indicated by a simple time code value of the form HH:MM:SS.
+It is also linked to the two different audio files; in these cases, rather than specifying `ID` attribute values within the linked files, the begin and end points of the linked material within the files is indicated by a simple time code value of the form HH:MM:SS.
 So, the interviewer introduction can be found in both audio files in the segment beginning at time 00:00:00 in the file and extending through time 00:01:47.
+> TODO: probably add something about linking between structmaps

 ## Conclusion